getify/foi-lang/formalization-work/Lexical-Grammar.md

     any trailing `..` is consumed.
 The reverse order would cause `-2..-1` to consume the second `-` as a binary Hyphen rather than leaving it for NegativeIntegerLit on the next iteration.

+    EscapedNumber is the one wrapped alternative emitting more than one token.
+The tail sits outside the whole Escape-plus-content pair, so `\hFF-3` yields Escape, Number, Hyphen, PositiveIntegerLit.
+It takes ExprEndingTail only,
+    never NumberEndingTail — see Note 11.

+    Mountain and Valley are wrapped as postfix chain terminators (Syntactic-Grammar.md §7): each ends the access chain, so a following `-Digit` is binary.

 10. **Digit-leading identifier disambiguation (`!IdentCont`).**